biodash/biodash.github.io/content/codeclub/S04E09_r4ds-ch5-1/index.md

 -   The [`arrange()`](https://dplyr.tidyverse.org/reference/arrange.html) function sorts the rows in a dataframe.

--   Sorting is in ascending order (smallest values first) by default --- use `desc(column_name)` to sort in descending order.
+-   Sorting happens in ascending order (smallest values first) by default --- use `desc(column_name)` to sort in descending order.

 -   `NA` are always sorted at the end.